What Are the Latest Roblox Platform Updates in April 2026?

 What Is the Character Controller Library and Why Does It Matter?

 The Character Controller Library is now fully released after months in beta, representing what Roblox calls "the future of character movement."
 This Luau-based library provides developers with enhanced control over character locomotion, replacing legacy systems with a more flexible, modern framework that supports custom movement behaviors and improved physics interactions.
+The full release announcement on April 11 generated significant developer engagement with 88 replies and over 4,394 views on the Developer Forum, indicating strong community interest.

 Unlike the traditional Humanoid controller, the Character Controller Library allows you to customize movement states, transitions, and physics responses at a granular level.
 You can implement unique movement mechanics like wall-running, sliding, or flying without fighting against hardcoded behaviors.
 The system also integrates with the AvatarAbilities framework for unified character capability management.